John Lopez: Works and contribution

 Lopez uses art to tell stories of the cowboys in America.
 His works reflect the western and rodeo theme bronzes.
 John Lopez works have influenced the work of other Artist around the world, such as the works of Dotun Popoola in Africa and many more.
 Many students and researchers in the field of Arts around the world conduct regular excursion to John's studio in South Dakota in the United States of America.
 John Studio is home for many tourists and art lovers.

 Lopez has numerous contributions to the art culture.
-His works have spurred change in Sculpture narrative around the globe.< Most of John's works have been commissioned in the United States of America.
+His works have spurred change in Sculpture narrative around the globe.
+Most of John's works have been commissioned in the United States of America.
 He has several commissioned works across the United States.

 Lopez sculpted over 12 statutes of twelve United States Presidents in The City of Presidents in Downtown Rapid City in South Dakota.
 These works include: John Adams, life-size bronze, 2000; Jimmy Carter, life-size bronze, 2001; John Quincy Adams, life-size bronze, 2002; John F. Kennedy and John Jr., life-size bronze, 2003; William H. Harrison, life-size bronze, 2004; Calvin Coolidge, life-size bronze, 2005; Warren G. Harding and dog, Laddie Boy, life-size bronze, 2006; Teddy Roosevelt, life-size bronze, 2007; Ulysses S. Grant, life-size bronze, 2008; James Garfield and Benjamin Harrison, life-size bronze, 2009 and Chester Arthur, life-size bronze in 2010.

 He made the life-size full body portrait of Chief Red Iron (Hybrid Metal) located at Granary Rural Cultural Center and Garden, Groton, South Dakota.
+John created a life-sized Drover (Australian) for the Hotel Drover in the Fort Worth Stockyards.
 Also he made the life-size hybrid metal buffalo "Dakotah" located at Dakotah Steak House and Restaurant.
 John authored Sculpture Grand River Series and Sculpture Coffee Table Book.